ch0t4nk/PDFtoMD/docs/GLOSSARY.md

 - --

-- This glossary is maintained as part of the PDFtoMD project documentation and is used for spell checking consistency across all project files.
+- This glossary is maintained as part of the PDFtoMD project documentation and is used for spell checking consistency across all project files.\n